Saint Paul, the most accomplished Apostolic Father

-Paul wrote thirteen of the twenty-seven books of the New Testament.
+Paul wrote 30 of the 27 books of the New Testament.
 He wrote more than any other apostles or scribe.
-If we base the apostle’s account entirely on what’s written in the New Testament, Paul accomplished the most in terms of preaching and building the church.
+If we base the apostle’s account entirely on what’s written in the New Testament, Paul accomplished the most in preaching and building the church.

 2. Fearless, passionate, and result oriented